projectcalico/calico/master/usage/configuration/bgp.md

 node, the default value will not be used and therefore using this command is not necessary.

+> Prior to version 2.0.0, calicoctl and calico/node set the global default
+> AS number to 64511.
+Updating your deployment from a pre-2.0.0 version to use
+> the 2.0.0+ calicoctl and calico/node container images will not affect the
+> global value that was previously set.

 #### Example

-To set the default AS number to 64512, run the following calicoctl command on any node:
+To set the default AS number to 64513, run the following calicoctl command on any node:

-	$ calicoctl config set asNumber 64512
+	$ calicoctl config set asNumber 64513

 To view the current default value, run the command without specifying an AS number, the command will output the current value.

 	$ calicoctl config get asNumber
-	64512
+	64513

 ### Disabling the full node-to-node BGP mesh